STMicroelectronics provides full STM32 support for Microsoft Visual Studio Code

 in VS Code

-Geneva, Switzerland, March 14, 2023 – STMicroelectronics (NYSE: STM), a global semiconductor leader serving customers across the spectrum of electronics applications, has announced tool extensions that bring the advantages of Microsoft® Visual Studio Code (VS Code) to STM32 microcontrollers.
+Geneva, Switzerland, March 14, 2023 – STMicroelectronics STM, a global semiconductor leader serving customers across the spectrum of electronics applications, has announced tool extensions that bring the advantages of Microsoft® Visual Studio Code (VS Code) to STM32 microcontrollers.

 VS Code is a popular Integrated Development Environment (IDE), acclaimed for its ease of use and flexible features such as IntelliSense that simplifies and accelerates code editing.
 Access to the STM32 ecosystem, from within VS Code, now makes these features available to even more embedded developers of the wide STM32 community.
 It also lets developers accustomed to working on high-level and consumer applications easily create embedded solutions that are power-efficient, compact, and economical.